michaelssavage/plantbassd/posts/news/3_Of-Paradise-Records.md

 bio: "To celebrate 5 years of releases, Of Paradise return..."
 ---

-FRESH JUICE: Of Paradise Records - ‘Of Paradise Vol. 4’.

-To celebrate 5 years of releases, Of Paradise return with the 4th installment of their V/A series, featuring efforts from the likes of @oallhates, @iazarus, and @strattontrax.
+### To celebrate 5 years of releases, Of Paradise return with the 4th installment of their V/A series, featuring efforts from the likes of @oallhates, @iazarus, and @strattontrax.

 We spoke to label runners Paul Patterson and @fadeofparadise about the challenges involved in putting together a compilation, the outlook of the label, the idea of being aesthetically underground, and more.